Genivia/ugrep/README.md

 Why use ugrep?
 --------------

-- **ugrep supersedes GNU/BSD grep and is backward compatible** with these grep utilities, offering many more useful features, such as full Unicode pattern matching, "negative patterns" to ignore unwanted matches, recursive search through directories while selecting files by file name extension and file signature "magic bytes" and shebangs, predefined (installed) search patterns to search source code, hexdumps for binary matches, seamless quickfix Vim integration, and more.
+- **ugrep supersedes GNU/BSD grep and is backward compatible**, offering many more useful features, such as full Unicode pattern matching, "negative patterns" to skip unwanted matches, recursive search through directories while selecting files by file name extension and file signature "magic bytes" and shebangs, predefined (installed) search patterns to search source code, hexdumps for binary matches, customized output, match replacement, seamless quickfix Vim integration, and more.

 - **ugrep is fast** and uses [RE/flex](https://github.com/Genivia/RE-flex) for